Chronological History

 July 21 – CG-31 picks up a second boat with 89 Vietnamese refugees.
 A total of 262 Vietnamese refugees were turned over to Thai authorities in Pattaya Beach, Thailand, on 22 July.
 STERETT received her second Humanitarian Service Award for the rescue.

-September 8 – CG-31 gets underway and serves as flagship for CTF-71 during the search and salvage operations following the downing of Korean Airline flight KAL 007 by Soviet forces.
-STERETT spends 55 days on scene and is awarded the Republic of Korea Presidential Unit Citation (KPUC) and a Meritorious Unit Citation (14 September – 5 November).
+September 8 – CG-31 gets underway and serves as flagship for CTF-71 during the search and salvage operations following the downing of Korean Airline flight KAL 007 by a Soviet Air Forces Su-15 interceptor in the Sea of Japan, near Moneron Island, west of Sakhalin Island, Soviet Union.
+STERETT spends 55 days on scene.

 December 7 – While at sea, CG-31 is visited by the Chief of Naval Operations, Admiral James D. Watkins.